My Bloody Valentine (film): Censorship

-My Bloody Valentine was significantly censored in North America upon its theatrical release.
+My Bloody Valentine was heavily censored in North America upon its theatrical release.
 For the Motion Picture Association of America (MPAA) to award the movie with an R-rating, cuts were requested to every death sequence in the film.
-Producer Dunning said the film was essentially "cut to ribbons" in order to achieve an R-rating.
+Producer Dunning said the film was "cut to ribbons" in order to achieve an R-rating.
 Even after cutting the film to match the requirements made by the MPAA, it was again returned with an X-rating and further cuts were demanded.
 Stills of the trimmed footage were published in Fangoria magazine whilst the film was still in production, though the sequences were excised from the theatrical version.
 Even today the complete uncut version has not been released (though the 2009 DVD and Blu-ray release by Lionsgate reinstated three minutes of excised footage).
 The standard North American theatrical cut of the film ran approximately 90 minutes.
 In the United Kingdom, the film was passed for theatrical release by the British Board of Film Classification (BBFC) on March 30, 1981.
 According to the BBFC catalogue, this version ran at 90 minutes and 55 seconds.

 There are two reasons that are frequently attributed to the extreme cutting of the film.
 It has been suggested that Paramount Pictures was keen to remove the offending footage due to the backlash they had received from releasing Friday the 13th the previous year.
 The second reason, that Mihalka attributes, is that the film was cut due to the murder of John Lennon in December 1980, stating that there was a major backlash against movie violence in the wake of his death.